Char Bouba war: Background

 Tensions between the Hassan and the Zawaya had also been exacerbated by an economic crisis; the two groups had previously complemented each other, with the Hassan being largely nomadic, whilst the Zawaya were agriculturalists along the Senegal.
 The French had established a trading post on the Atlantic at Saint-Louis in 1659, and this was in turn pulling the trade along the Senegal towards the Atlantic, disrupting the traditional trade along the Senegal.
 In particular the monopoly of Saint-Louis was depriving Moors of the slave labour they had relied on for centuries as well as the cereals from the agriculturalists along the Senegal.
 The nomadic desert groups north of the Senegal were heavily reliant on these cereals for survival.
 Berber society was then caught between the southern movement of the Hassan Arabs and the loss of trade due to Saint-Louis.

+Among the Wolof and Fula states of the Senegal river valley, the Atlantic slave trade had created a profound crisis.
+The rulers of the Denianke kingdom, Waalo, Jolof and Cayor were all complicit in the ongoing manhunts and economic and social dislocations.
 A class of Muslim scholars called the Torodbe seem to have originated in Futa Toro, later spreading throughout the Fulbe territories.
-Two of the Torodbe clans in Futa Toro claimed to be descended from a seventh century relative of one of the companions of the prophet Muhammad who was among a group of invaders of Futa Toro.
-The Torodbe may well have already been a distinct group when the Denianke conquered Futa Toro.
+Two of the Torodbe clans in Futa Toro claimed to be descended from a seventh century relative of one of the companions of Muhammad who was among a group of invaders of Futa Toro.
+The Torodbe may well have already been a distinct group when the Denianke conquered Futa Toro in the early 1500s.
+The Torodbe clerical clans supported Nasr against the aristocracy.

-In the last quarter of the seventeenth century the Mauritanian Zawaya reformer Nasir al-Din launched a jihad to restore purity of religious observance in the Futa Toro.

-He gained support from the Torodbe clerical clan against the warriors, but by 1677 the movement had been defeated.

-After this defeat, some of the Torodbe migrated south to Bundu and some continued on to the Futa Jallon.

-The farmers of Futa Toro continued to suffer from attacks by nomads from Mauritania.

-By the eighteenth century there was growing resentment among the largely Muslim lower class at lack of protection against these attacks.